 This hearty fish soup is packed with flavor.
-An easy seafood stew recipe that can be ready and on your dinner table in less than 30 minutes.
+An easy seafood stew recipe that can be ready and on your dinner table in about 30 minutes.
 The soup is filled with cod fillets, shrimp, mixed vegetables in a rich tomato broth.

 This fish soup is a simpler alternative to my favorite Italian-American fish stew dish, Cioppino.
 It's so easy and quick to make, yet extremely flavorful!